-&lt;sup>2 See Appendix A for the definition of Economic Development Zones according to R.I.
+2 See Appendix A for the definition of Economic Development Zones according to R.I.
 Gen Laws § 44-30-1.1(a) through § 44-30-1.1(b).

-• Due to the due to the relatively insignificant amount of modification claimed, ORA did not conduct a "break-even" analysis to estimate the minimum percentage of the net economic activity associated with individuals that received investment tax credits that would have to be new to the Rhode Island economy, and thus, would not exist without the availability of the Exemption from Tax for Writers, Composers and Artists, in order for the tax modification to "pay" for itself".
+- Of those claiming the modification in tax years 2019 through 2021, 20.8% of taxpayers had ZIP Codes within municipalities that did not contain any economic development zones.
+However, this does not necessarily mean noncompliance with the requirements of the modification, and these taxpayers only accounted for \$6,008 in forgone revenue. - Due to the due to the relatively insignificant amount of modification claimed, ORA did not conduct a "breakeven" analysis to estimate the minimum percentage of the net economic activity associated with individuals that received the artist modification that would have to be new to the Rhode Island economy, and thus, would not exist without the availability of the artist modification, in order for the tax modification to "pay" for itself."
 ORA assumes negligible economic impact.